By: Puranjay Singh Last updated: 20 September 2017

 This turned the sign-up process into a gamified, scalable referral system - a compelling growth hacking tactic to create higher perceived demand.

 Once you've acquired users, how do you retain them?

 This is far more importan than you realize.
 You might attract a million users but if 99% of them leave without coming back, you don't really have a sustainable business.

-Let's look at some growth hacks to solve your user retention problems
+Let's look at some growth hacking tactics to solve your user retention problems

 Throwing more marketing dollars at a problem doesn't make much sense if you don't know what keeps your users from leaving.

 There is usually a "sweet spot" of number of actions after which a user's chance of leaving decreases.

 This is less of a growth hacking tactic and more of a general approach to product design.

 For example, Twitter realised this back in 2009 when users used to sign up but never come back again to use the website.